SciCompKL/CoDiPack/documentation/tutorials/Tutorial_4_Vector_mode_AD.md

 #### Performance notes ####

 CoDiPack offers only a fixed size vector mode that has to be defined at compile time.
-This decision against providing a vector mode that can be defined at runtime was made deliberately.
+This decision against providing a vector mode that can be defined at run time was made deliberately.
 In the forward mode, all operations have to check if the vectors have the correct size and need to allocate new memory accordingly.
 This reduces the performance of a forward vector mode.
 In addition, if the vector size is known a priori, the compiler can optimize the forward and reverse vector mode even further by using e.g. SIMD instructions.

-In the reverse mode, it is possible to introduce a runtime decision on the vector size by using the custom evaluation methods described in TODO(vector helper) and TODO(custom adjoint vectors).
+In the reverse mode, it is possible to introduce a run time decision on the vector size by using the custom evaluation methods described in TODO(vector helper) and TODO(custom adjoint vectors).